jaisidhsingh/CoN-CLIP/README.md

 ### Checkpoints

 The checkpoints for CoN-CLIP are given in the table below.
-Note that since these are OneDrive links, it can be useful to use a command line tool given <a href="https://github.com/loribonna/onedrivedownloader">here</a>.
+Note that these are Proton Drive links.
+We are working on hosting somewhere that is more accessible via command-line.

 Model name        | CLIP Backbone | Checkpoint
 ----------------- | ------------- | ----------
-CoN-CLIP ViT-B/32 | ViT-B/32      | <a href="https://iitjacin-my.sharepoint.com/:u:/g/personal/singh_118_iitj_ac_in/Eb-3taJSENpIu5sL85FmJmMB1Bf9J_2DxXswgT0E24z9Ng?e=Xipvn3">Link</a>
+CoN-CLIP ViT-B/32 | ViT-B/32      | <a href="https://drive.proton.me/urls/H1034F41YM#M6nFERwJE8kL">Link</a>
-CoN-CLIP ViT-B/16 | ViT-B/16      | <a href="https://iitjacin-my.sharepoint.com/:u:/g/personal/singh_118_iitj_ac_in/EZYIVy01n11EvuHoT-aQCfQBWsgah2GRIOPBKrrrDPwYDQ?e=3WJiXm">Link</a>
+CoN-CLIP ViT-B/16 | ViT-B/16      | <a href="https://drive.proton.me/urls/G0N6PJWRDW#ZES92x7FPE4J">Link</a>
-CoN-CLIP ViT-L/14 | ViT-L/14      | <a href="https://iitjacin-my.sharepoint.com/:u:/g/personal/singh_118_iitj_ac_in/ESfvjZ43t4hGmJkumiMk5rQB2Voz5ke_s5y12k2u6eA7ww?e=1rVc8U">Link</a>
+CoN-CLIP ViT-L/14 | ViT-L/14      | <a href="https://drive.proton.me/urls/MXKZY486XG#YehnofGcLxR7">Link</a>

 ### Loading and Using CoN-CLIP